 - The T-850 Terminator in Terminator 3: Rise of the Machines revealed that he had basic knowledge of human physiology and was able to deduce whether or not a human was lying or otherwise being deceitful.

-- Colonel Hal Moore in We Were Soldiers seemed to have a situational awareness that seriously bordered on pre-cognition with him being able to read the tide of battle a little too well.
-In this case it was a form of Genre Savvy resulting from decades of military service, one shared by the North Vietnamese commander in turn.
+- Colonel Hal Moore in We Were Soldiers seemed to have a situational awareness that seriously bordered on pre-cognition with him being able to read the tide of battle a little too well resulting from decades of military service, one shared by the North Vietnamese commander in turn.

-- The Robert Downey, Jr. Sherlock Holmes film shows the downside of this: it never turns off and he's almost constantly being overloaded.
+- Sherlock Holmes (2009) with Robert Downey, Jr. shows the downside of this: it never turns off and he's almost constantly being overloaded.
 In the sequel, the gypsy queen asks, "What do you see?"
 Holmes replies, "Everything.
 That is my curse."

 - In Raising Arizona, Bounty Hunter Leonard Smalls tracks his prey to a trailer home.
 Upon seeing the chaos inside (two men had just had a destructive fight there), he immediately picks up the one clue he needs, a scrap of paper.